 TEACHING ENGLISH OR TEACHING FRENCH

 Although the Moroccan Government is working hard to improve literacy and promote professional development through the National Initiative for Human Development (NIHD), a large percentage of Moroccans are not given the chance to acquire marketable skills.
-These young Moroccans are aware that speaking a second language will enable them to further their education and integrate well into the job market.
+These Moroccans are aware that speaking a second language will enable them to further their education and integrate well into the job market.
 Volunteers work within local associations in Morocco which support the local community through providing education and training in English, French and information technology.
-Volunteer will work with children, teenagers or adults depending on the specific association and tasks include running small workshops, assisting local teachers and organizing educational games and activities.
+Volunteer will work with children, teenagers or adults depending on the specific association and tasks include running small workshops, intensive language lessons, assisting local teachers and organizing educational games and activities.
 Volunteers can also assist in summer camps.
-When applying volunteers will need to choose either Teaching English or Teaching French; if you can teach both languages please outline this on your application form.
 NB Volunteers do not need to be qualified or experienced teachers.

-Childcare volunteers work with special needs children and children from disadvantaged neighborhoods through organizing and engaging in activities to entertain the children and enable them to develop cognitive abilities.
+Childcare volunteers work with children from disadvantaged neighborhoods through organizing and engaging in activities to entertain the children and enable them to develop cognitive abilities.
 Volunteers design activities for the children each day and these activities include physical development activities (music and movement, toys and games) language and literature, arts and craft (painting and drawing), and theatre.
 The aim is for volunteers to provide these underprivileged children with new enriching and exciting activities.
 Within this project there is also the opportunity to work within a special needs placement.

 WORKING WITH WOMEN

 Many women in the cities and villages of Morocco suffer from poverty, illiteracy and unemployment, affecting their social environment and in turn their children’s education.
 Since the establishment of the NIHD (National Initiative for Human Development) in 2005, the Moroccan government has been working hard to improve education, health, culture and the promotion of income generating activities for women.
 The IVHQ Working with Women program aims to enable local Moroccan women to improve their literacy levels and assist with professional development.
-Volunteers work in local organizations located in Rabat, or in rural Moroccan villages, working with local women and young girls.
+Volunteers work in local organizations with local women and young girls.
 Volunteers will focus primarily on education and teaching during their time in Morocco.
-However, other tasks can include sewing, teaching art, arranging sport and activities, providing training in French and/or English, computer training and offering academic support for girls in Dar Attaliba (House of Female Students).
-Volunteers with the relevant skills can also provide training in finance, management, and income generating trade activities in schools, high schools and universities and providing support to female victims of domestic violence.
+However, other tasks can include sewing, teaching art, arranging sport and activities, providing training in French and/or English, computer training, offering academic support for girls in Dar Attaliba (House of Female Students) and occasional childcare.
+Volunteers with the relevant skills can also provide training in finance, management, income generating trade activities, health, communication, womens rights and single parenting.
 Finally, volunteers with a background in education can provide training to local teaching staff in best practice education and gender equality.
-These additional volunteer tasks are dependent on volunteer duration (longer term volunteers who have conversational language ability in French and/or Arabic will have more opportunity for to get involved in these activities providing they have relevant training).
+These additional volunteer tasks are dependent on volunteer duration (longer term volunteers who have conversational language ability in French and/or Arabic will have more opportunity to get involved in these activities providing they have relevant training).

-Please note that volunteers who wish to participate in the Working with Women project should have at least an intermediate level of Arabic and/or French.
-We recommend this to ensure volunteers have a successful placement as many of the women who volunteers work with do not speak English.
+Please note that volunteers who wish to participate in the Working with Women project must have at least an intermediate (conversational) level of Arabic and/or French.
+This is to ensure volunteers have a successful placement as many of the women who volunteers work with do not speak English.